Pylons/pyramid/docs/narr/views.rst

 path_info

-  The value of this attribute represents a regex query for the ``PATH_INFO`` HTTP request header.
+  The value of this attribute represents a regular expression pattern that will be tested against the ``PATH_INFO`` WSGI environment variable.
 If the regex matches, this predicate will be true.

   .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.